pawatsethaput/OpenBank/Sandbox.md

 ##Intro

-Hello and welcome in the sandbox wiki page!
+Hello and welcome to the Open Bank Project API sandbox wiki page!

-The following instruction will help you to use the Open Bank API sandbox.
+The following instructions will help you to use the Open Bank API sandbox.
-The purpose for the sandbox is to reproduce the same conditions of an API with real banking data so the transition to a production environment will be easy.
+The purpose of the sandbox is to reproduce the same conditions of a production API with real banking data so the transition to a production environment will be easy.

 1. ####Application registration